Call Today! Free Immediate Response (818) 781-1570

 Simple battery on a peace officer is typically prosecuted as a misdemeanor crime.
 If convicted, the legal penalty could include:

-• probation, up to one year in a Los Angeles County jail, and a fine up to $2,000.
+• probation, up to one year in a Los Angeles County jail, and a fine of up to $2,000.

 However, if an injury occurred, California Penal Code sections 243(b) and 243(c) are “wobblers,” meaning they can be charged as either misdemeanors or felonies.